elderly man drinking coffee outdoors

 How is Dizziness Diagnosed?

 Dizziness is a symptom caused by behavioral, environmental or underlying medical issues.
-Dizziness could be a symptom of other conditions.
+Dizziness could also be a symptom of other conditions.

 We may perform one or several tests, including: